SublimeText/SublimeCMD/README.rst

 ---------

 ``?``
-   Performs a query based on the predicate.
+   Performs a query based on the argument.

 ``!``
    Generally forces verbose output from queries.
 If combined with query, must